kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 }
 ```

-Not terribly complicated, though I appreciated that it handled the pathing for me as well.
+Not terribly complicated, though I appreciated that it handled the pathing for me as well as linking to the files.

 Additionally, I mentioend needing to replace post metadata.
 It did two things I really liked.
 One: when I asked it to replace metadata, it not only did that for multiple posts, but it applied a pretty thoughtful transformation.